Unforgettable Douro & Spectacular South of France with Lisbon

 Scenic Freechoice:

-Visit Varosa Valley, Tarouca & Ucanha, only with Scenic: Discover the captivating Varosa Valley and visit the charming village of São João de Tarouca where you'll explore the restored Monastery of Saint John of Tarouca.
-(St John is closed on Monday’s and will be replaced with a visit to Vila Real).
-Walk the fortified bridge of Ucanha, Portugal’s first toll bridge spanning the Varosa River which was built during the 14th and 15th centuries.
+Visit Varosa Valley, Tarouca & Ucanha On this unique excursion, only available with Scenic travel further into Portugal’s authentic villages.
+Explore the Varosa Valley and visit the charming village of Tarouca where you'll explore the restored Monastery of Saint John of Tarouca.
+Walk the fortified bridge of Ucanha, Portugal’s first toll bridge.

-Quinta visit with olive tasting: Visit a Quinta and learn about the production of olive oil at this family run Quinta that has been handed down for 11 generations.
+Quinta visit with olive tasting: Visit a Quinta, a traditional rural estate, and learn about the production of olive oil that has been handed down through the family for 11 generations.
+Afterwards, enjoy a tasting of their produce.

-Back on board refuel with a delicious lunch before exploring the region further with a selection from the following Scenic Freechoice activities.
+Back on board indulge with a delicious lunch before exploring the region further with a selection from the following Scenic Freechoice activities.

-Port Wine Blending Class: Visit Quinta de Pacheca and take a hands-on workshop on the Port blending process.
+Port wine blending class: Visit Quinta de Pacheca to marvel at the glorious vineyards and old cellar.
+Then take a hands-on workshop on the Port blending process, followed by bottling, capping, and labelling with a personalised label.

 Régua

 Take things slowly today as you enjoy a relaxed cruise through the spectacular Vinhateiro wine growing region.
+You may wish to absorb the view from the Vitality Pool or book a massage in the wellness area.
 Terraced vineyards line the sides of the Douro Valley, dotted with traditional red-roofed farmhouses and tiny villages.
-Vinhateiro was the first demarcated wine region in the world, established in 1756, and the whole area is World Heritage listed.
+Vinhateiro was the first demarcated wine region in the world, established in 1756, and this stretch of river is World Heritage listed for its historic significance and importance in wine cultivation.
 Arrive in Vega de Terrón this evening.

 Vega de Terrón